 Meditation on Software 1

-I suppose it is all working, kinda, in that humanity is churning out more software to solve problems and make money every day, but this just can’t be ideal.
-The human race is spending too much human effort to make software that doesn’t work very well and simply doesn’t do very much.
-I like to fantasize about how to do better.
+It is all working – kinda – in that humanity is churning out software and solving problems and making money.
+But it can’t be ideal.
+This human race of ours is spending too much of its human effort to make software that doesn’t work very well and doesn’t do very much, slowly.

-Suppose we send a spaceship of, say, 1000 colonists off to another star system, light-years away.
-And suppose this ship has to be totally self-sufficient, including having the ability to support all of its software systems, fixing bugs and improvising solutions to whatever comes up on the journey, and likely building out whatever is needed once they get there.
+Suppose that humanity builds out a spaceship of 1000 colonists is traveling to another star system, many light-years away.
+And suppose this ship has to be totally self-sufficient, including having the ability to support all of its software, fixing bugs and improvising solutions to whatever comes up on the journey, and likely building out whatever is needed once they get there.
 Can the colonists confidently expect to be able to handle whatever software challenges comes up?

 So we have work to do.
 It’s probably possible, but it will take some serious advances to get there.

-An analogy might be made to mechanical engineering.
-If I open the hood of my (gas-powered) car works.
-But if I open the hood and look at the engine, I don’t know how it works, but I feel like I have at least a hope of figuring it out.
-Apart from, well, the electronics I can clearly tell which parts interact with which other parts, and approximately what they do to each other.
+An analogy can be made to mechanical engineering.
+I don’t really know how my (gas-powered) car works.
+But if I open the hood and look at the engine, I feel like I have at least a hope of figuring it out.
+Apart from… the electronics… I can clearly tell which parts interact with which other parts, and approximately what they do to each other.

-Presumably if I take those parts apart I can tell how they work, approximately, internally, in the same way, although I may not be able to put them back together again, or machine new parts of the same quality, without a lot of specialization.
+Presumably if I take those parts apart I can tell how they work, approximately, internally, although I may not be able to put them back together again, or machine new parts of the same quality, without a lot of specialization.
 But the fact I can make progress at all is valuable.
 If I took a long road trip away from civilization with just a box of tools and spare parts I have at least a hope of handling whatever comes up.

 I don’t think any of what I’m looking for exists today, outside of, perhaps, one-off proprietary solutions.
 But if I had to throw out some ideas, here’s where I think progress is happening: